mrjasongorman/cors-proxy/README.md

 Code example for CORS proxy.
 Can be used to retrieve RSS feeds via the browser.

-If I wanted to request `https://www.example.com` with a valid CORS request I can request the following:
+To request `https://www.example.com` with a valid CORS request:

 `https://my-worker.com/?s=https://www.example.com`